jeffreymli/datascience_education/python-deliberate-practice.md

 - [Sci-Kit Learn Source code](https://github.com/scikit-learn/scikit-learn/tree/master/sklearn)

 Method of Learning
 1. Read Clean Python - Ch.
-3/Read Sci-Kit Learn Source Code [20 minutes]
-2. Rewrite code in at least one script/notebook according to rules learned [20 minutes]
-3. Active Recall on prior concepts [20 minutes]
+3 [20 minutes]
-4. Commit code to Github [1 minute]

-Specific Outcome - Read Clean Python + Active Recall on concepts by writing my own program.
+2. Interpretability Class [40 minutes]
+- Write code for interpretability class
+- Get Stuck
+- Identify concept to get unstuck
+- Understand the concept

+Try this for a few days.
+If this doesn't work, then spend the entire time working on step 2.

 <p>